KC-7/ecommerce/README.md

 1. Sign in to / Set up Cloudflare account.

-1. From the Cloudflare Home, go to ➡️ Add a site ➡️ Enter your domain name ➡️ Select Free Plan ➡️ Review DNS Records & Continue (No changes required) ➡️ From Change Your Nameservers, copy the Nameservers (1 & 2)
+1. From the Cloudflare Home, go to ➡️ Add a site ➡️ Enter your domain name ➡️ Select Free Plan ➡️ Review DNS Records & Continue (No changes required) ➡️ From Change Your Nameservers, copy the Nameservers (1 & 2).

-1. Open Namecheap in new tab, go to ➡️ Your domain ➡️ Domain ➡️ Nameservers ➡️ Custom DNS ➡️ Copy the nameservers from Cloudflare in above step to the Nameservers 1 & 2 ➡️ Submit
+1. Open Namecheap in new tab, go to ➡️ Your domain ➡️ Domain ➡️ Nameservers ➡️ Custom DNS ➡️ Copy the nameservers from Cloudflare in above step to the Nameservers 1 & 2 ➡️ Submit.

-1. Go back to Cloudfare and click confirm to check the Nameservers ➡️ Configure Domain Settings: Automatic HTTPS = Yes, always use HTTPS = Yes, Optimize preformace with Brotli = Yes ➡️ Done
+1. Go back to Cloudfare and click confirm to check the Nameservers ➡️ Configure Domain Settings: Automatic HTTPS = Yes, always use HTTPS = Yes, Optimize preformace with Brotli = Yes ➡️ Done.

 1. Click "Check Nameservers" to confirm above steps have worked (this may take a while).
-When ready you will see a "Cloudlflare is protecting your site" confirmation message on the Cloudflare site overview
+When ready you will see a "Cloudlflare is protecting your site" confirmation message on the Cloudflare site overview.

-1. Your site will now redirect to do HTTPS and will have a valid SSL Certificate (eg. https://customdomain.tdl / https://www.customdomain.tdl)
+1. Your site will now redirect to do HTTPS and will have a valid SSL Certificate (eg. https://customdomain.tdl / https://www.customdomain.tdl).

 ---